jcinverno/Embedded-Systems-Projects/README.md

 # Microcontroller Projects

+## Overview:

+This repository is a compilation of microcontroller projects utilizing popular microcontroller platforms such as Arduino, PIC24, and ESP-based systems.

 ### Project 1: Arduino Temperature Control System with PID
 Description: This project involves modeling and implementing a temperature control system using a PID controller on an Arduino Uno.
 The system's objective is to maintain a setpoint temperature by utilizing feedback from a temperature sensor.
 The PID controller adjusts the heating or cooling output based on the difference between the measured temperature and the setpoint, ensuring precise temperature regulation in real-time.